Deducteam/nubo/README.md

 - `LIB_VERSION`: version of the library.

 - `LIB_FLAVOUR`: denotes some options used in the generation of the library.
+  This field is optional.

 - `LIB_DEPENDS`: a list of [library paths](#proof-library-path-specification) on
   which the library depends.

 - `LIB_ORIGIN`: URL to the original files of the library, as distributed by the authors.

+- `ENCODING`: a list of [library path](#proof-library-path-specification) that specifies the encoding into which proofs are stated.
+It must be a (possibly empty) subset of `LIB_DEPENDS`.
+This field is meant to be used for interoperability purposes.

 - `DK_VERSION`: a string of the form `version:git_id`, where `version` is `2`
   or `3` that indicate whether proofs can be proof checked with Dedukti2.X or